 The Avon Riding Centre was founded by Stella Saywell, one of the first physiotherapists that were involved in therapeutic riding even before the formation of the Riding for the Disabled Association in 1969.

-For over thirty years, Avon Riding Centre for the Disabled provided the positive experience and proven therapeutic benefits of horse riding to children and adults with a wide range of complex special needs.
+For over fourthly years, Avon Centre is providing the positive experience and proven therapeutic benefits of horse riding to children and adults with a wide range of complex special needs.

 The Avon Centre is recognised as a ‘Centre of Excellence’ for disabled riding regionally and throughout the UK.
 The Centre enables around 200 disabled children and adults per week to benefit from a carefully structured programme of riding sessions, amounting to 7,500 individual rides annually.